At FGL Store we work towards being as sustainable as we can. We strive to create a long lasting wardrobe.

 Dafu Devi draws down the fabric on one side of the work table, giving space for fabric that has not been printed yet.
 Time to continue with the rest of the piece of cloth.
 After the printing process, the fabric may dry on the roof in the sun and wind before dipped in color.

 We're working with Indigo - from the flower Indigo.
 The fabric is properly dipped and gloves are used in order to avoid getting blue, but the water is totally harmless.
 The colouring process is from natural materials like the indigo flower, which means a security for all those who work with the process, as they are not exposed to the chemicals that are commonly used in textile manufacturing.

 The fabric turns green when exposed to acid, the color changes immediately to blue.
 This process of indigo is often repeated several times after the fabric is dried to achieve several tones in the fabric.

 The fabrics are dried directly on the ground, under the hot sun or hanging from rooftops and various drying positions.

 After this, the fabric is washed properly to loosen the clay.
 Just here a married couple works together - they stand in the water working and change every other hour.

 The fabric is knocked against the stone hills for the clay to let go and for the fabric to be clean.
 Then it is dried again.

-All garments are sewn by hand and are made in small collections with a durable thought behind them, contrary to "fast fashion".
+All garments are sewn by hand after this pattern making process and made in small collections with a durable thought behind them - in contrary to fast fashion.

-No two textiles are exactly alike.
-All garments are made at purposely slow pace.
-Production time purely depends on our beautiful mother nature.
+As you can tell, all of our products are made at a purposely slow pace.
+Production time solely depends on our beautiful mother nature.